Review panels and experts

 Application review in panels

-The Research Council of Finland’s officials organise the application reviews and form the panels based on the call specifications, the panel topics and the applications submitted to the call.
 In the winter call, Academy Project applicants and Academy Research Fellowship applicants choose the panel for their applications from a set of panels announced in advance.

+Based on the ratings in the reviews, applications can be selected to go forward to the actual panel meeting in a two-step review process.
 The threshold rating for the panel review may vary depending on the funding scheme.
 In a single-stage review, all applications will be panel-reviewed.
-To support the panel’s work and expertise, we may also ask for reviews from experts outside the panel.

-Panellists are asked for their consent to taking on the assignment in advance, and they will be familiarised with and committed to the Research Council’s principles of responsible evaluation.
+Reviewers are asked for their consent to taking on the assignment in advance, and they will be familiarised with and committed to the Research Council’s principles of responsible evaluation.

 Do you have questions or feedback for us?